PDDStudio/EncryptedPreferences/README.md

 	}
 ```

-For more information about how to read and write data head over to the [official Android Developer Guide](https://developer.android.com/training/basics/data-storage/shared-preferences.html).
+For more information about how to read and write data to SharedPreferences, head over to the [official Android Developer Guide](https://developer.android.com/training/basics/data-storage/shared-preferences.html).

 ##Third-Party Libraries
 This library is using [AESCrypt-Android](https://github.com/scottyab/AESCrypt-Android) by [scottyab](https://github.com/scottyab).